 Some survivors may experience anxiety and sleeplessness, digestive issues, flashbacks or unexplained muscle aches from the “activating” impact of trauma.
 Others might report numbness, lethargy, dissociation or forgetfulness, indicative of a “depressive” response to the trauma.

 Showing care and respect for someone who has experienced sexual violence can be fairly simple.

-For example, before an exam or procedure, healthcare providers can ask questions such as, “How are you feeling about this exam?” or “How will I know if you are feeling uncomfortable or want me to stop?”
+For example, before an exam or procedure, health care providers can ask questions such as, “How are you feeling about this exam?” or “How will I know if you are feeling uncomfortable or want me to stop?”
 Providers can explain the steps of an exam or the purpose of any personal questions they ask.
 It’s helpful let patients know they can skip a question or stop a procedure at any point if they become uncomfortable.
-This kind of conversation gives survivors permission and, more importantly, agency to set their own boundaries and stay in control.
+This kind of conversation gives survivors permission and, more important, agency to set their own boundaries and stay in control.

 In a health education setting, an educator talking about making healthy sexual choices might say, “Some young people find themselves in situations where they aren’t able to make the choice to say no to sex.
 If any of you have personal questions about this, you’re welcome to speak to me privately after the class.”
 Class agreements or ground rules might include provisions where students are allowed to step out of the class for a moment, or go to a “safe space” within the classroom if they need to.

 When a provider or educator doesn’t take a survivor’s situation seriously, even if this is unintentional, the survivor can experience retraumatization—a sense of revisiting either the dynamics or the actual experience of the original trauma.
 Knowing some of the common signs can help prevent this (see an excellent list here).